 Okay, we know; this is pretty broad, but hear us out.
 The design of your chiropractic website should match your brand and personality.
 It should tell your story and entice visitors to stay.
 While looks aren’t everything, they can end the relationship before it starts.

 Dull and bland is not an option here, so put some time in and think about your font, color pallet, images, content, etc.

 We’ve put together a pretty stellar Chiropractor Website Checklist that will go into much more detail.

-While this is a no-brainer, you’d be shocked by how many people assume their site is mobile-friendly but don’t actually take the few seconds to check.
-Most website hosts offer a streamlined process between computer and mobile design, but don’t forget to take a look to ensure all is well in mobile device land.
+While this is a no-brainer, you’d be shocked by how many people assume their site is mobile-friendly but don’t actually take a few seconds to check.
+Most website hosts offer a streamlined process between computer and mobile design but don’t forget to take a look to ensure all is well in mobile device land.

 While most of it will look great on your smartphone or pad, there may be minor issues that need to be taken care of.
 You’ll want to do that because over 60% of all searches are done by device, so if anything, being mobile-friendly is more important than being computer-friendly.